Vehicle Control Skills

 - Turn the engine cut-off switch to OFF.
 Turn the ignition OFF.
 Turn the fuel valve OFF if your motorcycle has one.
 Make sure all lights are off.

-- After dismounting remove the ignition key and engage fork lock or other security device.
+- After dismounting engage the fork lock or other security device, and then remove ignition key.

 To properly control a motorcycle: